GH man orders wardrobe online for GH₵70, arranges aboboyaa only to see true size

 PAY ATTENTION: Click “See First” under the “Following” tab to see YEN.com.gh News on your News Feed!

-A video has recently surfaced online which has got many talking on social media.

-The post sighted by YEN.com.gh on the Instagram timeline of @ghanafuodotcom had an unidentified man sharing that a young man ordered a wardrobe online for Ghc70 and arranged for an aboboya to go pick it only to find out it was a completely different size.
+Earlier, YEN.com.gh reported that an unidentified man took to social social meida to share that a young man ordered a wardrobe online for Ghc70 and arranged for an aboboya to go pick it only to find out it was a completely different size.

-Frustrated GH man captured in video lamenting & throwing questions to Nana Addo's photo on a billboard

 The man narrating what happened admonished all to ensure that they check the sizing of things they buy online to avoid getting disappointed in the end.

-At the time of this publication, the post has racked up close to 2,100 likes with over 90 comments.
+Many YEN.com.gh readers had a lot to say about the online order which backfired.
+At the time of this publication, the post has gathered close to 4,200 reactions with 504 comments and 61 shares.

 PAY ATTENTION: Enjoy reading our stories?
 Join YEN.com.gh's Telegram channel for more!